General Funding Topics

 Can I upload additional supplemental materials apart from the required attachments?

-No. We appreciate that you may have additional materials that you wish to share with us and suggest materials not requested on the application be mailed to PFH.
+No. We appreciate that you may have additional materials that you wish to share with us and suggest materials not requested on the application be mailed to Pallottine Foundation of Huntington.

 Will site visits be conducted before or after I apply?

-If necessary, site visits will be requested and held after an application is received.
+If necessary, Pallottine Foundation of Huntington will schedule site visits and conduct them after the application is received.

 Whom do I contact for technical support with the online application?

-If you need help completing the application, please contact Janet Spry at 304-397-5955 or via email at firstname.lastname@example.org.
+If you need technical assistance with the online grant management system, please contact Janell Ray, CEO, at 304-397-5955 ext.
+101 or firstname.lastname@example.org.